Skip advert

 Advertisement - Article continues below

-Try to display some dynamic flair, and you’ll be met with a muted response.
+No variant of the Audi Q6 e-tron feels sluggish in a straight line, but if you try to display some dynamic flair, you’ll be met with a muted response.
 It feels like an Audi – in that it’s overwhelmingly safe and secure in its handling – but lacking in sparkle.
-You can feel the car’s mass in the corners, and while turn-in is accurate and grip is good, there’s little engagement to be found from the big SUV.
+You can feel the car’s mass in the corners, and while turn-in is accurate and grip is good, there’s little engagement to be found from this big SUV.

-This is the first Audi EV to feature true one-pedal driving, and it works well.
-There are various strengths for the regenerative braking (again controlled via those steering wheel paddles), the most aggressive of which will bring the car to a complete stop.
+The Q6 e-tron is the first Audi EV to feature true one-pedal driving, and it works well.
+There are various strengths for regenerative braking (controlled via steering wheel paddles), with the most aggressive setting able to bring the car to a complete stop.
 It’ll provide up to 220kW of recuperation, and Audi claims it can cover “90 per cent of braking scenarios”.
 Of course, you can switch it off and coast if you’d prefer.

 Advertisement - Article continues below